BMW Estate car reviews

 • Lacks high performance version

-• Mercedes E-Class still has the biggest boot
+• Mercedes E-Class has a bigger boot

 Read full review